openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

         function (Backbone, _, gettext, StringUtils, HtmlUtils) {
             ...

+If you are working with code that does not use RequireJS, then this approach will not be possible.
+In this situation you can access these functions from the global ``edx`` namespace instead.
+For more information, see :ref:`JavaScript edx Namespace`.

 The following ``HtmlUtils`` functions all make use of ``HtmlUtils.HtmlSnippet``.
 An HTML snippet is used to communicate to other functions that the string it represents contains HTML that has been safely escaped as necessary.